hadronlabs-org/rehearsal/README.md

      Which internally runs `neutrond export`.
 This command will take a while (about an hour) until it will prepare mainnet snapshot and put it into **`./snapshot`** directory.

      > **Please aware that this is long operation and can take at least 20 minutes, dependently on your hardware performance.**
+     > **But there is no need to create snapshot by yourself, because there is [special snapshot service](https://snapshot.neutron.org/) which creates raw snapshots every 6 hours, and these snapshots can be downloaded automatically with `make create-mainnet-snapshot` command**
+     > **if `./snapshot` directory is empty.**

 2. **Starting, Stopping and Managing the Snapshot and Fork**
    - For detailed steps on snapshot management and launching your fork, refer to the commands section below.